 Peer Reviewed Journal Articles

-2015.
-“Cultural Battles on the Literary Field: From the Syrian Writers Collective to the Last Days of Socialist Realism in Syria” Middle Eastern Literatures 18:2 (153-176).
+- “Cultural Battles on the Literary Field: From the Syrian Writers Collective to the Last Days of Socialist Realism in Syria.”
+Middle Eastern Literatures, vol. 18, no. 2, 2015, pp. 153-176.

-2019.
-“The Symbolic Power of Syrian Collective Memory since 2011,” Arab Cultural Fields in Crisis.
-Edited by Richard Jaquemond and Felix Lang, I.B.
-Tauris.
+- “The Symbolic Power of Syrian Collective Memory since 2011.”
+Culture and Crisis in the Arab World, edited by Richard Jaquemond and Felix Lang, I.B.
+Tauris, 2019, pp. 53-72.

-Gen Ed: World Society in Literature and Film (F 18)
+- Gen Ed: World Society in Literature and Film